-- 113. Clause 93 states senior managers would commit an offence if they fail to comply with an information notice.
-Penalties include a custodial sentence of up to 2 years or a fine. - 114.
-At a risk of serious punishment from individual criminal liability, platforms will endeavour to unscrupulously remove content on their sites.
-Coupled with broad definitions and a low threshold of acceptable expression, these measures would guarantee widespread censorship online. - 115.
+- 121. At a risk of serious punishment from individual criminal liability, platforms will endeavour to unscrupulously remove content on their sites.
+Coupled with broad definitions and a low threshold of acceptable expression, these measures would guarantee widespread censorship online. - 122.
 These measures create a devastating example internationally and will embolden authoritarian actors around the world to impose criminal liability on companies' senior management.
-These powers could be read to justify the imprisonment of social media executives overseas, a practice which is already being undertaken or threatened by some state actors, including the governments of China, India, Russia and Turkey25. - 116.
-Of particular concern is where the legislation states that a person or senior manager would commit an offence, if in response to being issued an information notice, the person: - (a) provides information which is encrypted such that it is not possible for OFCOM to understand it, or produces a document which is encrypted such that it is not possible for OFCOM to understand the information it contains - 117.
+These powers could be read to justify the imprisonment of social media executives overseas, a practice which is already being undertaken or threatened by some state actors, including the governments of China, India, Russia and Turkey^{39.} - 123.
+Of particular concern is where the legislation states that a person or senior manager would commit an offence, if in response to being issued an information notice, the person: - (a) provides information which is encrypted such that it is not possible for OFCOM to understand it, or produces a document which is encrypted such that it is not possible for OFCOM to understand the information it contains - 124.
 This is a deeply problematic subclause and will have the effect of dissuading online intermediaries from encrypting services (particularly messaging services).
 Encryption is used by a variety of services to keep information private and should not be seen as inherently harmful but actually something that is used to keep individuals safe and secure online.
-This move would likely be welcomed by malign actors around the world.
+This move would likely be welcomed by malign actors around the world. - 125.
+The Government have also made changes to these clauses which would give the regulator the power to issue an information notice to inform whether the regulated service may be instructed to use scanning technology to detect certain kinds of illegal content.

-Clause 103 - Notices to deal with terrorism content or CSEA content (or both)
+Clause 110 - Notices to deal with terrorism content or CSEA content (or both)

-- 118. The Bill makes repeated references to different types of "technology" that regulated services may use to guarantee compliance with their relevant duties.
-This is often an endorsement of algorithmic content moderation tools which surveil users' online activity and make blunt, inaccurate and often biased judgements on the permissibility of online expression. - 119.
-Clause 103 sets out a mechanism for Ofcom to mandate online intermediaries to use technology of this kind.
-103 (2) states:
+- 126. The Bill makes repeated references to different types of "technology" that regulated services may use to guarantee compliance with their relevant duties.
+This is often an endorsement of algorithmic content moderation tools which surveil users' online activity and make blunt, inaccurate and often biased judgements on the permissibility of online expression. - 127.
+Clause 110 sets out a mechanism for Ofcom to mandate online intermediaries to use technology of this kind.
+110 (2) states: